COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## Acceptance Criteria
 * Notification Toggle
 * Mi/Km toggle
+* Simple and Large or complex and Average
 * About

 ## Who is doing it
 Eleanor
 ## User Story